kristofferv98/VoiceProcessingToolkit/README.md

  - [Wake Word Decorators](example_usage/Wakeword_decorators.py): Demonstrates how to register actions with the VoiceProcessingManager that will be triggered when the wake word is detected.
  - [Custom Recording Logic](example_usage/Custom_recording_logic.py): Demonstrates custom recording settings and runs the VoiceProcessingManager without the wake word detector.
  - [Text to Speech](example_usage/Text_to_speach.py): Demonstrates the text to speech functionality with text as input using the VoiceProcessingManager.
+ - [Autogen_voice_assistant](example_usage/Autogen_voice_assistant_example.ipynb): Demonstrates how to use the VoiceProcessingManager to create a voice assistant with custom wake words and instructions.

  ## Configuration